TBSten/ktor-extensions/README.md

 ### 2. Create StaticGeneration.kt under <your_package> in the src directory as follows

-Assume that you have configured your project's routing settings in configureRouting using the `routing` function.
+Assume that you have configured the routing settings for your project in configureRouting using the `routing` function.

 ```kt
 package <your_package>